shincheryn/snapple-music/README.md

-# Apple Music
+# Snapple Music

-Welcome to our Apple Music clone!
-Check out our live version here: [https://apple-music.onrender.com/](https://apple-music.onrender.com/)
+Welcome to Snapple Music!
+Check out our live version here: [https://snapple-music.onrender.com/](https://apple-music.onrender.com/)

-Apple Music, according to [Google](https://google.com), is a music, audio and video streaming service developed by Apple Inc. Users select music to stream to their device on-demand, or they can listen to existing playlists.
+Snapple Music is based off Apple Music, which according to [Google](https://google.com), is a music, audio and video streaming service developed by Apple Inc. Users select music to stream to their device on-demand, or they can listen to existing playlists.

-The backend of our Apple Music clone is built using Python and Flask with a PostgreSQL database.
+The backend of Snapple Music is built using Python and Flask with a PostgreSQL database.
 The frontend is handled with React.

 ## Screenshots (Once complete)
  - **Log in / Sign up**